funtastix/rinnaitouch/README.md

 6. <del>Break out the library `pyrinnaitouch` and upload to PyPi</del>
 7. <del>Make component HACS compatible</del>

+## Installation

+Use [HACS](https://hacs.xyz/docs/basic/getting_started) to install by adding the repository and downloading any version from 0.9.0.

 ## Installation for testing

-NOTE: Currently working on HACS integration

 1. Logon to your HA or HASS with SSH
 2. Go to the HA 'custom_components' directory within the HA installation path (The directory is in the folder where the 'configuration.yaml' file is located.
 If this is not available - create this directory).